 If you will not be near your laptop for any significant length of time, store it out of view and in a locked drawer or file cabinet, even if it is in a locked office.

-Minimize the storage of sensitive information on laptops as much as possible and use data encryption software to protect the data which is stored on the laptop.
+Minimize the storage of sensitive information on laptops as much as possible.

 In the event of any theft or loss of a laptop, notify the Penn Police, your building administrator, and your LSP.